Skip to content

 Testability External dependency in tests Mock external, test internal

 The principle: subscribers are anti-corruption layers.
-They receive external events, translate them into your domain's language, and dispatch internal commands or events.
+They receive external events as raw dicts, translate them into your domain's language, and dispatch internal commands or events.
 Nothing downstream knows or cares that the stimulus came from outside.